 If I were doing this trip again I would definitely stop off at El Chalten for 2-3 days next.
 It is a small town with a handful of hostels, mainly aimed at the backpacking/hiking community.
 I did it as a day trip from El Calafate, but it was a long day and I would rather have stayed overnight and enjoyed some more of the walks the next day.

-6. For completists you can then go on to Ushuaia, ‘the end of the world’.
+For completists you can then go on to Ushuaia, ‘the end of the world’.
 I opted not to do this, as I had already spent way too much money and Ushuaia is not cheap.
-Transport costs and hotels there (there didn’t seem to be too many budget options) plus the cost of food that has to be shipped all that way would have easily added another $5-700 onto my budget.
-It’s a long way (if you’re from a small country the distances in Argentina will always surprise you) and certainly at this point I couldn’t face another long bus journey.
+Transport costs and hotels there (there didn’t seem to be too many budget options) plus the cost of food that has to be shipped all that way would have easily added another $500-700 onto my budget.
+It’s a long way and certainly at this point I couldn’t face another long bus journey.
 It is mostly a stopping off point for cruises to Antartica, however I do understand the urge to complete the circuit and not leave one thing undone.

 I spent the final 4 days of this 3-week trip in Mendoza before taking the picturesque bus journey from Mendoza into Santiago.

-8. If I were doing it again I would tag a final two days on at Uspallata, which is en route for Santiago.
+If I were doing it again I would tag a final two days on at Uspallata, which is en route for Santiago.
 I took a day trip around there travelling from Mendoza and there was so much else I could have done, from hiking the Aconcagua park or rafting in the nearby rivers.
-You can, like me, do this on day trips from Mendoza, but Uspallata has some nice little hostals/bnbs, and would make it a lot easier, and when you’ve had enough you are right on the bus route to Santiago.
+You can, like me, do this on day trips from Mendoza, but Uspallata has some nice little hostals/b&bs of its own, and when you’ve had enough you are right on the bus route to Santiago.